mathishard17/Email_Sorter_Summarizer/README.md

    cd email-sorter-summarizer

 2. **Add API keys**:
-    Download the credential.json file from your Google Cloud project containing the Gmail API information.
-Also add a .env file with OPENAI_API_KEY = your_token.
+    Download the `credentials.json` file from your Google Cloud project containing the Gmail API information.
+    Also add a `.env` file with `OPENAI_API_KEY = your_token`.

 3. **Run main.py**:

-    The file that has everything put together is main.py During the first run, you will login to your Gmail API account and token.json will be created; in the future, you'll be automatically signed in.
+    The file that has everything put together is main.py During the first run, you will login to your Gmail API account and `token.json` will be created; in the future, you'll be automatically signed in.
 Everytime you run, it will send an email of the summary and links to your most recent emails.
 Feel free to change the number of emails it reads and make other adjustments.

 ## Credits